Promoting research-based STEM teaching and learning practices globally

 As PhET expands, they’re working to make their simulations more accessible and inclusive

 As of early 2023, PhET simulations are available in 120 languages.
 With the support of Yidan Prize project funds, the team first launched the Africa Translator Network and then the Global Translator Network.
-They’re part of a deliberate drive towards fair access: bringing on board more languages, and making sure students can see themselves in the simulations: in dress, in skin colour—even in the objects used to draw connections with the real world.
+They’re part of a deliberate drive towards fair access: bringing on board more languages, and making sure students can see themselves in the simulations: in dress, in skin color — even in the objects used to draw connections with the real world.

 PhET’s also researching new ways to help students develop problem-solving skills